amigitamz/visual-asset-management-system/README.md

 ### Backend

 VAMS Backend is composed of AWS Lambda functions that are accessed through an AWS API Gateway.

+### CI/CD

+VAMS uses CodePipeline for automated delivery and deployment of VAMS application in AWS accounts.

 #### Architecture diagrams for Individual components